 The state boat ramp, managed by the town of Sutton, offers easy-on access with a $6 . in state fee and $12. out-of-state day fee or a $20 season pass for Mass residents available at the town hall.

 Manchaug Pond hosts a full season of fishing tournaments and kayak/canoe clubs from the tri-state area.
 Check the state site or our Events at a Glance page for a listing.
-A port-o-let facility is available.
+A port-o-let facility is available during the summer season.
 Be sure to visit the stormwater structures at the ramp and the information kiosk installed with a MassDEP Non-point Source Pollution Grant administered by the Manchaug Pond Foundation in cooperation with the Town of Sutton to improve water quality.

 Boaters should take care leaving the ramp and on the water as Manchaug is a shallow lake with large rocks present, around the a submerged rock wall at the channel, several islands, and a submerged sandbar.